vkom56000/cse15l-lab-reports/lab1.md

 You can use these commands create new directories to organize files.

-"is a directory" is an error that may be generated if you try to perform an operation on a directory that can only be performed on a file.
+"is a directory" is an error that may be generated if you try to perform an operation on a directory that can only be performed on a file so be careful.

 Click Ctrl + D to log out of the connection.